 One of the last crucial parts of TradeStations tools is its own proprietary coding language (EasyLanguage), that empowers traders to run wildly with indicator and trade customizations in their strategies.
 Clients are able to share/sell their work through the TradeStation TradingAPP Store, which was formerly known as the Strategy Network.
 There you can find FREE products as well as some that may run you around $50 a month, while others can run as high as $500 a month.

 Over the long term, their TradingApp store expects to be something worth keeping an eye on.
 It was not formally launched until late in 2013.
 As of January of 2014, a lot of the apps still don’t have reviews listed.
-It is difficult to gauge the popularity because TradeStation doesn’t display the number of clients who are using each specific app.
+It is difficult to gauge the popularity because The TradeStation Trading Platform doesn’t display the number of clients who are using each specific app.
 One thing you can count on though, is that these apps were not meant for new investors.
 They’ve been built specifically for those investors who are experienced and seasoned, and those institutional traders who know and understand all the ins and outs of the marketplace.